apache/incubator-devlake/README.md

 ## 😍 How to Contribute

-Please read the [contribution guidelines](https://devlake.apache.org/community) before you make contributon.
+Please read the [contribution guidelines](https://devlake.apache.org/community) before you make contribution.
 The following docs list the resources you might need to know after you decided to make contribution.

 - [Create an Issue](https://devlake.apache.org/community/make-contribution/fix-or-create-issues): Report a bug or feature request to Apache DevLake
 - [Put Up a PR](https://devlake.apache.org/community/make-contribution/development-workflow): Start with [good first issues](https://github.com/apache/incubator-devlake/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [issues with no assignees](https://github.com/apache/incubator-devlake/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee)